Share

 Cons:

-• Despite advancements, voices can still sound robotic or unnatural, which could affect the authenticity of your show.
+• Despite advancements, video can still be robotic or unnatural, which could affect the authenticity of your show.

 Best Podcast Hosting and Community Platforms